Kapil690789/bitespeed-identity-api/README.md

 cp .env.example .env

 # Edit .env with your database URL
-# ONLY FOR LOCAL DEV USE THIS URL
+# ONLY FOR LOCAL DEV USE THIS URL and FOR PROD.
+USE ANTHER ONE

 DATABASE_URL="postgresql://postgres:[YOUR-PASSWORD]@db.cufcfyqjnkytksxavtmz.supabase.co:5432/postgres"
 PORT=3000